 Alexander is Ukrainian born and lives in Kyiv with his wife and two small kids.
 Having substantial experience in brand managing, logistics, B2B sales, export, account managing, joined the LLU team from the beginning of May to assist with everyday operational work and quickly developed himself as a General Manager of the Ukrainian organization of LifeLine Ukraine.

-Sylivia van den Brink – External Relations Director LLU EU
+Sylivia van den Brink – External Relations Director and Treasurer of LifeLine Ukraine

-Sylvia van den Brink is responsible for logistics, key relations, donors, and communication.
+Sylvia van den Brink is responsible for logistics, key relations, donors, communication, and finance.
 Sylvia lived in four different continents, giving her profound international experience.
 She has been active with her own Congolese educational non-for-profit organization for the last 15 years.

 Veronica is Advisor to the Minister of Environmental Protection and Natural Resources of Ukraine.
 She is also the founder of the Co-founder of the NGO “Patron Pets Center” that cares for pets that became homeless because of the war.
 At LifeLine Ukraine Veronica manages the network of our Ukrainian partner organizations.
 Veronica’s Ukrainian foundation is the corresponding / recipient organization for LifeLine Ukraine,